smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2022/bingo_stats_rough_draft.md

 The authors with the most unique books read were:

 - Terry Pratchett, with 38 unique books read
-- Brandon Sanderson, with 34 unique books read
+- Brandon Sanderson, with 32 unique books read
 - Lois McMaster Bujold, with 27 unique books read
 - Adrian Tchaikovsky, with 26 unique books read
-- TIE: Jim Butcher and Seanan McGuire, with 23 unique books read
+- Jim Butcher, with 23 unique books read
-- Mercedes Lackey, with 22 unique books read
+- TIE: Mercedes Lackey and Seanan McGuire, each with 22 unique books read
-- Neil Gaiman, with 21 unique books read
+- Neil Gaiman, with 20 unique books read
 - TIE: T. Kingfisher and Ilona Andrews and K.J.
-Parker, with 19 unique books read
+Parker, each with 19 unique books read
 - C.J.
 Cherryh, with 18 unique books read
 - Martha Wells, with 17 unique books read